centreon/centreon-documentation/en/administration/centreon-ha/integrating-pollers.md

 ## Obtaining central nodes' thumbprints

-Both central nodes' Gorgone service will need to be authorized on the pollers' Gorgone service.
+Both central nodes' Gorgone services will need to be authorized by the pollers' Gorgone services.

 * First, let's get each central node's key: